zorderjohn/uv-exposure-box/README.md

 # uv-exposure-box

-This is a Kicad project with the schematic and pcb design of a UV exposure box.
+This is a Kicad project with the schematic and pcb design of an UV exposure box.
 Two of these boards have been used to make it.

 Two pdf's are available:
 - uv-exposure-B_Cu.pdf.
 PCB layout ready to print.